parnianmohsnian/Portfolio/README.md

 * Physics and computer graphics

 **Experience**

-* **Data Scientist at Mapsa HR** (September 2023 - March 2024)
-    * Developed a predictive algorithm for estimating housing prices in Tehran
-    * Conducted an exploratory data analysis (EDA) project on restaurant reviews in King County
 * **Data Analyst at Freelancer** (January 2023 - September 2023)
     * Developed a physics engine dashboard
     * Held a 3D computer graphic workshop